 - Managing and reviewing OPP written work products, including reports related to program quality and engagement visits, correspondence with grantees, and Program Planning and Assessment tools;

 - Reviewing and assisting in the development of grant award recommendations; and

 - Direct supervision of assigned program counsel.

-- Assists in the management, planning, revision, and implementation of ongoing processes, including those related to grants competition, program quality assessment visits, technical assistance for grantees, and others.
+- Assists in the management, planning, revision, and implementation of ongoing processes, including those related to grants competition, program quality assessment and other visits, technical assistance for grantees, and others.